AdobeDocs/experience-manager-65.en/help/assets/managing-image-presets.md

 ### Increasing or decreasing the number of Dynamic Media image presets that display {#increasing-or-decreasing-the-number-of-image-presets-that-display}

 Image presets you create are available as dynamic renditions when you preview assets.
-AEM shows a variety of dynamic renditions when viewing an assets from **[!UICONTROL Detail View > Renditions]**.
+Experience Manager shows a variety of dynamic renditions when viewing an assets from **[!UICONTROL Detail View > Renditions]**.
 You can increase or decrease the limit of renditions that are displayed.

-**To increase or decrease the number of Dynamic Media image presets displayed**:
+**To increase or decrease the number of Dynamic Media image presets displayed:**

 1. Navigate to CRXDE Lite ([https://localhost:4502/crx/de](https://localhost:4502/crx/de)).
 1. Navigate to the image preset listing node at `/libs/dam/gui/coral/content/commons/sidepanels/imagepresetsdetail/imgagepresetslist`